RTAkland/KEmbeddableResources/README.md

 ```

 > The runtime module support all of kotlin native target tier(expect android native, js & wasm, because the following
-> targets don't need to this plugin to embed the resources into binary)
+> targets don't need this plugin to embed the resources into binary)

 # Generating the resources